zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 With this optimal `p_error`, accuracy is maintained while execution time is improved by a factor of 1.51.

-Please note that the default setting for the search interval is restricted to a range of 0.0 to 0.9.
+Please note that the default setting for the search interval is restricted to be within the range of 0.0 to 0.9.
 Increasing the upper bound beyond this range may result in longer execution times, especially when `p_error≈1`.

 ## Rounded activations and quantizers